Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 The primary reason why people are separated from one another is the language barrier.
 Trust is key to mutual understanding and cultural integration.

-Once you start understanding and speaking the language, you begin gaining trust from groups that were otherwise at variance with yours.
+Once you start understanding and speaking the language, you begin gaining trust from groups at variance with yours.

 The walls around you start coming down because people feel and see they can trust you.

-It was what will happen to you as an Indian when you move to Denmark.
+It was what would happen to you as an Indian when you moved to Denmark.

-The people over there are always quick to move into what I called ‘Danish Mode,’ immediately coming across a fellow Dane.
+The people there are always quick to move into what I call ‘Danish Mode,’ immediately recognizing a fellow Dane.

-This trend cuts you off from a lot of meaningful discussions and potential rewarding outcomes.
+This trend cuts you off from many meaningful discussions and potentially rewarding outcomes.

-But by the time you will start speaking the language, everyone is willing to talk to you.
+But when you start speaking the language, everyone will talk to you.

 You will become a subject of preference at your place of work.